MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/reference-version-history.md

 ---
-title: 'Microsoft Entra provisioning Agent: Version release history'
+title: 'Microsoft Entra provisioning agent: Version release history'
 description: This article lists all releases of Microsoft Entra provisioning Agent and describes new features and fixed issues

 author: billmath